OnePunchMonk/CLIP-for-Melanoma-Detection/README.md

 - AI could serve as a **first-line diagnostic aid**, especially in underserved areas.
 - CLIP offers a **flexible, generalizable baseline** — without retraining from scratch.

----

-## 🤝 Contribute

-Interested in medical AI, VLMs, or prompt engineering?
-Jump in!
-You can:

-- Improve dataset handling 📂
-- Visualize results 📊